 #9 Movies And TV Shows For Streaming

-Shows like Leave No Trace are highly sought out on Amazon Prime Video in Canada.
+Shows like Leave No Trace are highly sought after on Amazon Prime Video in Canada.

 There are hundreds of movies and shows to choose from, but most people feel like there isn't enough content on this platform for it to be a sole source of entertainment.